Non surgical rhinoplasty in Scottsdale, AZ 85260

 • Is your skin in reasonable health (no active infection, no keloid history at the nose)?

-• Are you willing to follow post-procedure care instructions for several weeks?
+• Are you willing to follow post-procedure care for several weeks?

 • Would you accept a consultation where the answer might be ‘threads are not the right choice for your anatomy’?